Hardstl/hardstl.github.io/_posts/2023-03-17-azure-role-assignments-with-constraints.md

     ![arac-addcondition-3](arac-addcondition-3.png)

 8. That's it!
-Users in the group **Az_Analytics_Users** are now able to assign the roles specified in the expression to ServicePrincipals.
+Users in the group **Az_Analytics_Users** are now able to assign the roles specified in the expression to Service principals.
 If they try to assign any other roles they'll be denied.

 We can also configure everything using PowerShell.